-- Cultural heritage authorities should ensure a smooth transition from USAR operations to Beyond the Rubble and early recovery phase. - They should be ready to deploy CFA to secure affected sites and provide cultural heritage first aid. - Through reports and documentation provided by LEMA, they should arrange to source necessary supplies for structural stabilisation as well as emergency salvage and evacuation at the affected sites.
-In the demobilisation phase, cultural heritage authorities should also make provisions for facilitating psychosocial first aid to communities directly associated with the affected heritage (sites).
-Refer to First Aid to Cultural Heritage in Times of Crisis Handbook and Toolkit., for additional information.
+- CHA should ensure a smooth transition from USAR operations to Beyond the Rubble and early recovery phase. - They should be ready to deploy CFA to secure affected sites and provide cultural heritage first aid.

+Through reports and documentation provided by LEMA, they should arrange to source necessary supplies for structural stabilisation as well as emergency salvage and evacuation at the affected sites.
+In the demobilisation phase, CHA should also make provisions for facilitating psychosocial first aid to communities directly associated with the affected heritage (sites).
+Refer to First Aid to Cultural Heritage in Times of Crisis Handbook and Toolkit, for additional information.